 Allocation group

 An allocation group is a set of allocations.
-You can use allocation groups to:
+You can use allocation groups to perform these tasks:

 • Process multiple allocations at the same time.
 For example, you can select an allocation group to release, calculate, and update all allocations in a group.

-• Group allocations that should be processed in a specific cycle, such as allocations you want to run every period versus every quarter.
+• Group allocations that are processed in a specific cycle, such as allocations you run every period versus every quarter.

 Allocation steps example

-The allocated fringe benefit and project management costs need to be determined before the overhead allocation, and the overhead allocation needs to be calculated before the capital interest charge allocation.
+You must determine the allocated fringe benefit and project management costs before the overhead allocation, and you must calculate the overhead allocation before the capital interest charge allocation.
 They defined an allocation group with steps to perform these allocations in the appropriate sequence:

 Allocation Step